1956 anti-Tamil pogrom: Gal Oya

-On June 9th, the trucks that had been stoned arrived in Gal Oya.
-News of the attacks on Sinhalese in Batticaloa started reaching the valley, and with it, false rumours.
+On 9 June, the trucks that had been stoned arrived in Gal Oya.
+News of the attacks on Sinhalese in the Batticaloa-Kalmunai area started reaching the valley, and with it, false rumours.
 The chief amongst the rumours was that a Sinhalese girl had been raped and made to walk naked down the street in Batticaloa by a Tamil mob.
 Although this was later proved to be false, the rumor inflamed the passions of the mob and led to further massacres and property destruction.
-The riots began on the evening of June 11, 1956, when agitated mobs began roaming the streets of Gal Oya valley looking for Tamils.
+On 11 June, agitated Sinhalese mobs began roaming the streets of Gal Oya valley looking for Tamils to physically assault.
+Some Tamils were severely clubbed on their skulls and admitted to hospital.
 Properties owned by Tamils, including those of Indian Tamils, were looted and burned down.
 It was rumored that the local police made no attempt to control the mob.

 Tamil refugees from Amparai had fled to the Amparai police station and the Circuit Bungalow under police protection.
-On the evening of June 12, a Sinhalese mob surrounded the latter location, threatening to break in.
+On the evening of 12 June, a Sinhalese mob surrounded the latter location, threatening to break in.
 At first, police used tear gas to try and disperse the mob.
 The mob tried to stop a jeep with a Bren gun; at this point, the police opened fire, killing three of rioters.
 Then the mob severed the utilities and stole dynamite from a dynamite dump in Inginiyagala to try to blow up the bungalow.
 They were unable to acquire detonators, and by 11 PM, the military arrived and disperse the crowd.
+After this, Sinhalese rioters took vehicles and went on a rampage against Tamils, assaulting Tamils and killing some.
+The Tamils in Gal Oya fled to areas outside the Gal Oya valley.
+In return, Tamil mobs burned irrigation and construction camps on the border of the Gal Oya area and shot a number of Sinhalese.

-On the morning of June 13, a truck arrived with Sinhalese refugees from Bakiela who had been attacked by Tamil colonists.
+On the morning of 13 June, a truck arrived with Sinhalese refugees from Bakiela who had been attacked by Tamil colonists.
 By noon of that day, there were further rumors that an army of 6,000 Tamils armed with guns were in the process of approaching the Sinhalese settlements in the Gal Oya valley.
 This led local groups of Sinhalese men to commandeer government vehicles to travel to outlying Tamil villages while Sinhalese officials and settlers fled.
 It was only after the arrival of army reinforcements and stern action taken by them that the killings and destruction were suppressed.
+Deputy Inspector-General of Police Sydney de Zoysa personally went to Gal Oya valley and threatened local politicians with arrest if they incited the mob to violence, even if they were Cabinet Ministers.

+Journalist Tarzie Vittachi states that over 150 civilians were killed in the entire Gal Oya valley during the entirety of the riots.
+Historian James Manor similarly states that scores of Tamils, certainly well over 100, were massacred in Gal Oya.
+The government claimed that 26 were killed, 14 being Sinhalese.